LaubPlusCo/Helix.Module.Sdk/README.md

 ## Defining new _Role Types_

-You can also make your own SitecoreRoleType specific for your solution:
+You can  make your own SitecoreRoleType either specific for your solution or one of the several role types that are not part of the sdk yet:

 Example: